 BC Hydro, a public electric utility in British Columbia, uses FLOW-3D to investigate complex hydraulics issues at several existing dams and to assist in the design and optimization of proposed facilities.
-Three case studies are presented in this article that highlight the application of FLOW-3D to different types of spillways and the importance of reliable prototype or physical hydraulic model data for numerical model calibration.
+Our civil and environmental customers now use FLOW-3D HYDRO for these types of modeling and analysis.
+Three case studies are presented in this article that highlight the application of FLOW-3D HYDRO to different types of spillways and the importance of reliable prototype or physical hydraulic model data for numerical model calibration.

 W.A.C.
 Bennett Dam